vkusnoperiod/Star-Game/README.md

 # Star-Game
 My first game.
 To play the game open Star-Game.exe file.
-Star-Game.sln contains original code of the Game.
+Star-Game.cs contains original code of the Game.